aimms/how-to/Articles/13/13-Solver-Logging-PRO.rst

-Retrieve Solver Log Files in AIMMS PRO
+Retrieve Solver Log Files in AIMMS Cloud
 ==========================================

 .. meta::
-   :description: How to get log files from a particular solver in AIMMS PRO.
+   :description: How to get log files from a particular solver in AIMMS Cloud.
    :keywords: log, logfile, solver